Submission Guidelines

 We are also looking for well-written reviews of books which contain primarily these forms, and essays on matters of received forms, meter, rhyme, etc.

-To submit, please e-mail up to 5 poems (if translations, include originals) or one piece of prose to editor [at] unsplendid [dot] com.
+- Please submit up to 5 poems (if translations, include originals) or one prose piece via the Submittable system.

 - No multiple submissions, unless you are submitting both poems/translations and a prose piece at the same time.
 Please allow at least six months to pass between subsequent submissions.